 Introduction to Java Developer Interview Questions And Answer

-Java the mother of the modern-day tools and complex languages is the preferred choice of application developers, data scientists, and machine learning enthusiasts.
-This is why having Java skill sets is a boon as there are a host of companies hiring for the skill set.
-Are you heading off to a Java developer interview anytime soon, and biting your nails as to what in most probability you would be quizzed on?
+Java, the mother of modern-day tools and complex languages, is the preferred choice of application developers, data scientists, and machine learning enthusiasts.
+This is why having Java skill sets is a boon, as there are a host of companies hiring for the skill set.
+Are you heading off to a Java developer interview anytime soon and biting your nails as to what, in most probability, you would be quizzed on?
 Then this is the article for you to swear by.

 Part 1 –Java Developer Interview Questions (Basic)

 This first part covers basic Interview Questions and Answers

 1. What is the difference between JVM, JDK, and JRE?